-Assuming that test results are eventually published confirming UV light's ability to disinfect against SARS-CoV-2, there are some processes that transit agencies can follow to select UV equipment and to design a UV disinfecting process.
+Based on experience there are some processes that transit agencies can follow to select UV equipment and to design a UV disinfecting process.
 A survey of the area should be completed and mapped to determine the number and type of UV products required to sufficiently disinfect the area.
 UV irradiation is affected by shadowing, contaminants and distance from a source, as well as the duration of irradiation and power of the source.
 An example of a UV map for a rail vehicle is shown in Figure 5.